Be the Change you Wish to see in the World

 Ways that you can get involved!

-- Remind your friends and fellow social work students that Voting is Social Work (Role of Social Workers in Voting (schools and agencies)
+- Remind your friends and fellow social work students that Voting is Social Work (Voting is Social Work: General Information Flyer)

 - Add voting activities on your individual field education plan (Sample Practice Activities)